ManLikeTeetos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique : Display words that apear only once in a file
 14-findthatword: Find a particular word in a file
 15-countthatword: Count the number of lines a particular word occured in
+16-whatsnext: Display lines containing the pattern “root” and 3 lines after them in the file